Cadillac de Ville series: Early history

 The first Cadillac "Coupe de Ville" was shown during the 1949 Motorama.
 It was built on a Cadillac Sixty Special chassis and featured a dummy air-scoop, chrome trim around front wheel openings, and a one-piece windshield and rear glass.
 The interior was black and trimmed in gray leather, including the headliner, to match the roof color.
 It was equipped with a telephone in the glove compartment, a vanity case and a secretarial pad in the rear armrest, power windows and highly decorative chrome interior trim.

-The prototype "Coupe de Ville" was used by GM President Charles E. Wilson until 1957 when he presented it to his secretary.
+The prototype "Coupe de Ville" was used by GM President Charles E. Wilson until 1957 when he gave it to his secretary.
 At some time during this period, it acquired a dark Vicodec roof.
 The prototype "Coupe de Ville" was found and restored in the 2010s; it was in a private collection in London, Ontario, Canada as of 2017.